Community Food Investment Campaign

 Community Food Campaign Deposits

-The community food investment campaign account will be kept on deposit at First Merit (Huntington Bank).
+The community food investment campaign account will be kept on deposit at Huntington Bank.
 The campaign capital funds will not have multiple accounts held at multiple banks.
-First Merit (Huntington Bank) will be sole the depository institution.
-Please make checks payable to North Flint Reinvestment.
+Huntington Bank will be the sole depository institution.
+Please make checks payable to North Flint Reinvestment Corporation or NFRC.
 The mailing address is 1159 E. Foss Avenue, Flint, MI 48505.

 Community Food Campaign Expenditures